Japan–Korea Undersea Tunnel: Notable supporters

-Moon was the inspiration of the late highly-respected Japanese scientist Eizaburo Nishibori, who was a major proponent for the current impetus on the tunnel project.
+Moon was the inspiration of the late highly respected Japanese scientist Eizaburo Nishibori, who was a major proponent for the current impetus of the tunnel project.
 He became motivated upon hearing Reverend Moon's proposal for this tunnel in 1981 at the International Conference on the Unity of the Sciences in Seoul, South Korea.
-Nishibori subsequently helped organized the Japan–Korea Tunnel Research Institute, which has performed major research and assisted in the selection of the three new proposed tunnel routes.
-Around 1986, Moon's organization began construction of two pilot tunnels at Tsushima and Karatsu for reasech purpose with engineers previously involved in the construction of Seikan Tunnel coordinating the excavation.
+Nishibori subsequently helped to organize the Japan–Korea Tunnel Research Institute, which has performed major research and assisted in the selection of the three new proposed tunnel routes.
+Around 1986, Moon's organization began construction of two pilot tunnels at Tsushima and Karatsu for research purposes with engineers previously involved in the construction of the Seikan Tunnel coordinating the excavation.

 In October 2010, a group of 26 Korean and Japanese scholars of the Joint Research Committee for a New Korea-Japan Era, led by Ha Young-sun of Seoul National University and Masao Okonogi of Keio University, released the findings of their study: "A Joint Study Project for the New Korea-Japan Era."
 The research study made specific policy proposals in order to improve both countries' bilateral relations, and among the study's suggestions was a call to build the undersea tunnel to link the two countries together.

 Additionally, in August 2014, business organizations representing South Korea's and Japan's largest companies announced a "need to raise public interest for the undersea tunnel plan that could link South Korea to Japan by rail" and increase tourism between both countries.
 Representatives of the Federation of Korean Industries and Nippon Keidanren stated that increased tourism between their two lands could "help overcome past differences and help fuel domestic spending in both countries," and the proposed undersea tunnel could create ₩54 trillion won (54T원, or US$53 billion) in economic benefits.
 It could provide about 45,000 jobs, according to the Busan Development Institute.
 While that announcement was made at a meeting held in the South Korean capital, Seoul, the Keidanren portion of the Japan Federation of Economic Organizations in Tokyo announced its support for efforts to increase "more civilian exchanges and foster better relations" between both cultures by increasing tourism and trade.

 The opposition party leader Kim Chong-in expressed his support for the tunnel in February 2021.